SebnemDemircan/SebnemDemircan/README.md

 * 🌍  I'm based in Turkey, Izmir
 * ✉️  You can contact me at [hellosebnem@gmail.com](mailto:hellosebnem@gmail.com)
-* 🧠  I'm learning Javascript
+* 🧠  I'm on my way to becoming a Full Stack Web Developer

 ### Skills